 The Master in Health Sciences at the University of Lucerne offers students from a wide range of disciplines the necessary knowledge and skills towards a comprehensive understanding of health, functioning and disability.

 The program provides a broad background in health sciences from a biopsychosocial perspective and has a focus on the interaction of individuals and their environment within the context of health.
 Students will also have the opportunity to choose a major in a specific area to get more in-depth knowledge depending on their professional interest and career direction.

 The two-year Master’s program with 120 ECTS-credits includes core courses that will be offered during the first three semesters.
 The core courses include different modules: Human Functioning Sciences, health systems and services, research design, and qualitative and quantitative methods.
 Other core courses include scientific and professional skills development.

 Starting in the second semester, students will be able to choose a Major, according to their interest.
 In the third semester, students are required to do an internship and start a research project, while the fourth (final) semester is dedicated to completing the research project and the master thesis.

 The program offers a list of Majors that will provide students with the unique opportunity to closely work with their supervisors.
 Students will be able to work in small groups to further develop expertise in their chosen area of interest.
-After completion of the first semester, students can then choose from the following Majors:
+Students specialize in one of the following Majors: